johanbook/docs/devops/kubernetes/index.md

   scheduler to schedule a new pod.
 - **etcd** Is a key-value store that keep tracks of the state of the cluster.

-One typically runs multiple masters where api server is load balanced and etcd use a distributed storage.
+One typically runs multiple masters where API server is load balanced and etcd use a distributed storage.

+This is sometimes referred to as the control plane.

 ### Namespaces